Lorenzo Carter (American football)

-Lorenzo Lemuel Carter (born December 10, 1995) is an American former professional football linebacker who played for seven seasons in the National Football League (NFL) with the New York Giants and Atlanta Falcons.
+Lorenzo Lemuel Carter (born December 10, 1995) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) with the New York Giants and Atlanta Falcons.
 He played college football for the Georgia Bulldogs, and was selected by the Giants in the third round of the 2018 NFL draft.

 Early life

 Carter attended and played high school football at Norcross High School.
 He was named to the USA Today All-USA High School Football Team after his senior year in 2013.
 A 4-star defensive end recruit, Carter committed to Georgia to play college football over offers from Alabama, Florida, LSU, and Notre Dame, among many others.

 College career

-Carter attended and played college football at Georgia under head coaches Mark Richt and Kirby Smart.
+Carter attended and played college football at the University of Georgia under head coaches Mark Richt and Kirby Smart.
 As a true freshman at Georgia, Carter played 13 games making 5 starts, and received the University of Georgia newcomer of the year award.
 After the 2016 season, Carter announced that he would return to school for his senior season, despite speculation that he might declare for the 2017 NFL draft.
 Carter played in 54 games with 26 starts in his career at Georgia, recording 166 total tackles, 14 sacks, 6 forced fumbles, 6 fumble recoveries, and one defensive touchdown.
 He was named Second Team All-Southeastern Conference as a senior in 2017.